PogChamps: Tournament history

 PogChamps 4 was announced in a video via Chess.com's official Twitter account on to be played beginning on August 29.
 Sponsored by cryptocurrency marketplace Coinbase, the fourth iteration of the tournament has a $100,000 prize pool, with Chess.com matching up to $100,000 additionally for charity.
-In a Chess.com stream of the FIDE World Cup, Daniel Naroditsky confirmed that previous PogChamps participants MrBeast and Ludwig will return.
+In a Chess.com stream of the FIDE World Cup, Daniel Naroditsky confirmed that previous PogChamps participants MrBeast and Ludwig would return.
 This information was further corroborated by an article announcing that in addition to MrBeast and Ludwig returning, notable Spanish streamer Rubius would return as well for the fourth iteration of the event.
 The tournament was won by Dutch streamer Fundy.

 PogChamps 5 was announced on from a Chess.com announcement video on YouTube.
 The event began on July 26.
 For the first time, the event featured over-the-board play.
 Only the finals were over-the-board, which were held as best of four matches in Los Angeles on August 18.
 Voice actor and streamer CDawgVA won the tournament.

 PogChamps 6 was announced on during a Chess.com broadcast.
-The event was played from April 29 to May 2, and was won by English international footballer Eberechi Eze.
+The event was played from April 29 to May 2, 2025 and was won by English international footballer Eberechi Eze.

+PogChamps 6 7 was announced on April 7-8 on the Chess.com Announcements page.
+The event was played from April 10-11 and was won by streamer Jynxzi.